 Chester County is home to a bounty of fertile farmland—nearly 165,000 acres, according to the 2012 U.S. Census of Agriculture—and here at the Chester County Food Bank, we don’t take that incredible resource for granted.
 We’re proud to have two local farm partners: Pete’s Produce Farm in West Chester and Springton Manor Farm in Glenmoore.
 Both of these farms are generous enough to donate acreage to the CCFB and allow us to grow our own produce there.

-On seven acres at Pete’s and one acre at Springton, we’re able to grow a large quantity of a limited variety of crops.
-Throughout the growing season—which runs from May until November each year—we’ll see kale, collard greens, cabbage, broccoli, lettuce, onions, garlic, tomatillos, sweet and hot peppers, tomatoes and herbs all coming from our fields!
-All of this nourishing, locally grown food adds up over the months—we harvest over 200,000 pounds of produce each year, all of which goes to local families and neighbors in need through our partner hunger relief agencies.
+On nearly five acres of farmland between Pete’s and Springton, we’re able to grow a large quantity of a limited variety of crops.
+Throughout the growing season—which runs from April until November each year—we’ll see kale, collard greens, cabbage, broccoli, lettuce, onions, garlic, tomatillos, sweet and hot peppers, tomatoes and herbs all coming from our fields!
+All of this nourishing, locally grown food adds up over the months—we harvested over 120,000 pounds of produce last year, all of which goes to local families and neighbors in need through our partner hunger relief agencies and Food Security Initiatives.

 How do we implement such a significant program?
 Through the help of our amazing volunteers!
 Each season, we rely on over 1,000 volunteers to get outside to plant, maintain and harvest our nutrient-dense crops.
 Volunteering with our farm partners is a wonderful way to get to the roots of food insecurity, and there’s nothing quite so rewarding as spending a few hours out on the farm and seeing the impact of your hard work.
-If you’ve got an afternoon or a few weekends to spare this spring or summer, we encourage you to come out to the fields with us and get your hands dirty in the best way!
+If you’ve got a weekday afternoon or a few mornings to spare this growing season, we encourage you to come out to the fields with us and get your hands dirty in the best way!

 A few more facts about our on-site farm volunteer opportunities:

-- We average 15 volunteers each day during the height of the season, splitting time between a.m. and p.m. shifts.
+- We average 15 volunteers each day during the height of the season, splitting time between a.m. and p.m. shifts Monday – Friday.

 - Our need is greatest in late August and early September, when students return to school.